Balloon (2017 film)

-Balloon is a 2017 Indian Tamil-language horror comedy thriller film written and directed by Sinish and produced by Dhilip Subbarayan, Arun Balaji and Nandakumar.The film stars Jai in a triple lead roles, alongside Janani Iyer and Anjali in the leading roles.
+Balloon is a 2017 Indian Tamil-language horror thriller film written and directed by Sinish and produced by Dhilip Subbarayan, Arun Balaji and Nandakumar.The film stars Jai in a triple lead roles, alongside Janani Iyer and Anjali in the leading roles.
 Featuring music composed by Yuvan Shankar Raja, the film began production in June 2016, and was released on 29 December 2017.
 This film performed averagely at the box office.

 Plot

 Jeevanandam, an aspiring filmmaker, travels to Ooty along with his wife Jacqueline, his nephew, and two friends in the hope of making a film on a haunted house which he discovers through a Facebook post.
 He lives in a guest house close to the house.
 That is when they begin experiencing strange things with the boy being lured by a balloon and befriending a ghostly girl.
 After realising that they are the targets of ghostly beings, they search for a priest who befriends them and helps them, and through him, get to know Jeeva's previous birth as Charlie and the injustice done to him.
 Jeeva takes revenge on the ones who did the injustice to the Charlie and his girlfriend Shenbagavalli and the priest is revealed to be a spirit.
 Finally, they leave the place, and the camera pans out of the film screen, and the whole film is revealed to be shown as a movie played in a theatre, with it being the first film of aspiring filmmaker Jeevanandam and the real Jeevanandam, Jacqueline and the others as actors in the film.
 The film ends with Raja Ravindra, a film person, receiving a call from people and planning to demand money as the film has controversial content.
 Finally, the real ghosts appear and finish him off.